kiwisincebirth/TRS-80-MODEL-1-K/PARTS_GUIDE.md

 ### CMOS Part Usage

-This project has been built primarily with TTL compatible CMOS (74HCTxxx) components, with the following notable exclusions
+This project has been built primarily with CMOS (TTL compatible) 74HCTxxx components, with the following notable exclusions
-- Z50 should be a 7404N, it acts as an amplifier and requires an unbuffered part.
+- Z50 should be a SN7404N, it acts as an amplifier and requires an unbuffered part.
-- Z65 should be a 74LS92, the 7492 is only readily available in LS series
+- Z6, and Z65 should be a 74LS92, the x92 was never produced in HCT variant
+- The Video RAM chips 2114 are obsolete and only available in TTL